By Dennis Hartley

 “I’m already pregnant, so what other shenanigans can I get into?”

-It’s a bullet-proof rhetorical question, posed by a glibly self-aware 16 year-old named Juno MacGuff, played to perfection by the ever-surprising Ellen Page (Hard Candy) in the cleverly written and wonderfully acted film Juno, from director Jason Reitman.
+It’s a bullet-proof rhetorical question, posed by a glib 16 year-old named Juno MacGuff, played to perfection by Ellen Page (Hard Candy) in the cleverly written and wonderfully acted film Juno, from director Jason Reitman.

-Juno is an intelligent and unconventional Minneapolis teen who finds herself up the duff after deciding, on one fateful evening, to lose her virginity with her (initially) platonic buddy, a gawky, introverted but sweet-natured classmate named Paulie (Michael Cera).
+Juno is an intelligent and unconventional Minneapolis teen who finds herself up the duff after losing her virginity with her (initially) platonic buddy, a gawky but sweet classmate named Paulie (Michael Cera).
 Not wanting to be a burden to Paulie, or trouble her loving parents (J.K.
 Simmons and Allison Janney) with the news, Juno decides to take sole responsibility for her situation.

 After losing her nerve at an abortion clinic, Juno brainstorms with her girlfriend Leah (Olivia Thirlby) who suggests a search in the Penny Saver for couples looking to adopt.
 Enter Mark and Vanessa (well-played by Jason Bateman and Jennifer Garner), a childless yuppie couple with a sprawling house in the ‘burbs, complete with the requisite unfinished nursery.
 With the blessing of Juno’s supportive dad, papers are drawn up and Mark and Vanessa become the adoptive parents-in-waiting.
 Everything appears hunky dory- but you know what they say about the best-laid plans.

 With such oft-used cinematic fodder at its core, this film could have easily descended into cliché-ridden piffle, but luckily doesn’t pander to the audience.
-I Page and Cera mange to convey Juno and Paulie’s growing pains in a very genuine manner, despite the stylized dialog.
-Simmons and Janney are excellent as Juno’s dad and step mom, respectively.
-It’s refreshing to see Simmons play such a likeable character after all the heavies he’s played in the past.
+I Page and Cera convey Juno and Paulie’s growing pains in a genuine fashion, despite the stylized dialog.
+Simmons and Janney are excellent as Juno’s parents (it’s a kick to see Simmons inhabit such a likeable character after playing so many heavies).

-Vivacious teenager Emily Lloyd makes an astounding, Oscar-worthy debut as pretty, potty-mouthed “Linda”, whose hormone-fueled manic behavior and sexual antics cause her somewhat reserved widower father and younger sister to walk around in a perpetual state of public embarrassment.
+Vivacious teenager Emily Lloyd makes an astounding debut as pretty, potty-mouthed “Linda”, whose exhibitionist tendencies and sexual antics cause her reserved widower father and younger sister to walk around in a perpetual state of public embarrassment.